SoftAvocado/BowlingCalculatorLast/README.md

 - IsBonusScore - bool
 - FrameScore - int, sum of ordinary and additional throws
 - Total - int, sum of all trows' scores by the time current fame has ended

+CI/CD automated testing is integrated into this project.